-Easy Ways Keep Heat from Escaping Your Redford Home Posted January 15, 2016 When temps drop in Redford, the last thing you want to have to be worried about is keeping a comfortable home.
-In an ideal world, it would be mindless and you'd be relaxing on the couch taking in the comfy warmth of your home and not thinking twice about what's going on outside.
-Of course it may not be that easy, and there are a few things that could be taking place in your home that could end up with you arranging furnace repair or trying to decipher why your bill is so high.
+Easy Ways Keep Heat from Escaping Your Redford Home Posted January 15, 2016 When the temperature drops in Redford, the last thing you want to have to be worried about is maintaining a comfortable home.
+In an ideal world, it would be mindless and you'd be relaxing on the couch taking in the cozy warmth of your home and not thinking twice about what's taking place outside.
+Of course it may not be that simple, and there are a few things that could be taking place in your home that could end up with you arranging furnace repair or trying to decipher why your bill is so high.
 There are a host of causes for a surge in your energy expenses, but these are three of the more common ones we usually hear about at Airtronic Heating & Cooling.
 Heat is going out through the glass of your windows - when hot air contacts the cold glass on your windows, that air loses some of its heat.
-To help reduce the effect that the glass has on your cozy home, be certain that you're closing your drapes during the evening hours and only opening drapes on windows receiving light during the day.
+To help reduce the effect that the glass has on your comfy home, be certain that you're closing your drapes during the evening hours and only opening drapes on windows receiving light during the day.
 Not enough attic insulation - if your home is older, there's a chance that it doesn't have enough insulation.
 Of course this means you may be losing heat through your attic, which as a result makes your furnace work harder, and might eventually lead to the need for a furnace repair.
 You can easily check if you have the right amount of insulation by looking in your attic to see if the insulation is below or even with the joists.
 If it is, you may need more insulation.
-Gaps in windows and doors - sometimes these gaps are more apparent and visible to the naked eye or substantial enough to feel drafts leaking in, but sometimes that may not be what's happening.
+Gaps in windows and doors - sometimes these gaps are more obvious and visible to the naked eye or substantial enough to feel drafts leaking in, but sometimes that may not be what's happening.
 Take a closer look at all of your windows and doors to determine whether you need to add weather stripping to seal those gaps.
-Just like it is with attic insulation, window and door gaps could make your furnace work more than it needs to, potentially increasing the chance that you'll need furnace repair.
+Just like it is with attic insulation, window and door gaps could make your furnace work more than it needs to, potentially upping the chance that you'll need furnace repair.
 We hope these couple tips can help you discover any problem-spaces in your home that could be diminishing the comfort of your home.
-If you have any questions about furnaces, furnace repair or other ways to combat heat-loss, give us a call at 313-230-4053.
+If you have any questions about furnaces, furnace repair or other ways to reduce heat-loss, give us a call at 313-230-4053.